Connected your PyPortal to the internet and want to do more with data?

 You'll be sending temperature data to the internet - using the best data service in the world - Adafruit IO - for real-time data visualization and long-term data logging.

-Want to give your PyPortal Thermometer more intelligence? set up a Trigger on Adafruit IO to email you if the PyPortal Thermometer dips below (or goes above!) a certain temperature threshold value.
+Want to give your PyPortal Thermometer more intelligence? set up a Action on Adafruit IO to email you if the PyPortal Thermometer dips below (or goes above!) a certain temperature threshold value.

 We'll be using the Analog Devices ADT7410 built into the PyPortal to measure the ambient temperature over I2C